LaneLewis/Exius-Launchers/README.md

 # Launching an Exius Server
 In order to launch an Exius server, you will need access to some container SaaS platform (AWS Lightsail, Fly.io, digital ocean, etc) or a virtual machine (on AWS EC2, vultr, linode, etc).
 In my personal opinion, the most streamlined platform to use is Fly.io.
-This guide will go through setting up an Exius server using the container service Fly.io and on an AWS virtual machine.
+This guide will go through setting up an Exius server using the container service Fly.io and on a virtual machine (loosely tailored to AWS).
 The documentation for Rclone can be found [here](https://rclone.org/install/) and fly.io can be found [here](https://fly.io/docs/getting-started/installing-flyctl/).

 ## Quick Setup on Linux/Mac using Fly.io
 First clone this repository onto your local machine and place your current